-Visitors will get a chance to meet wineries and distilleries who offer private label / contract manufacturing options, bulk wine suppliers from all over the world, bulk spirits suppliers and contract bottlers.
+Visitors will get a chance to meet wineries and distilleries who offer private label/contract manufacturing options, bulk wine suppliers from all over the world, bulk spirits suppliers and contract bottlers.
 The idea of the show is that a visitor can walk in with an idea or a concept and can meet all the parties involved in developing a brand.

 We will have graphic design companies who are experts in designing concept brands, we will have contract bottlers, we will have grape and spirits suppliers and we will have legal advisors.

 Exhibitors will get a chance to meet buyers looking to develop private label brands from all channels.
-Exhibitors will also meet wineries and distilleries looking to meet their demand of bulk wine and spirits.
+Exhibitors will also meet wineries and distilleries looking to meet their demand for bulk wine and spirits.

 Who do you think the show is particularly relevant to and why?

-The show is relevant to custom crush suppliers, distilleries and wineries who could branch into providing these facilities in addition to bulk wine and spirits and buyers from every tier of business who want to explore these services.
+The show is relevant to custom crush suppliers, distilleries, and wineries who could branch into providing these facilities in addition to bulk wine and spirits and buyers from every tier of business who want to explore these services.

-It is time we educated suppliers about the advantages of offering such services and how it helps distilleries and wineries grow their bottom line and build relationships.
-It is time we accepted the new norm and the future of the wine industry.
+It is the time we educated suppliers about the advantages of offering such services and how it helps distilleries and wineries grow their bottom line and build relationships.
+It is the time we accepted the new norm and the future of the wine industry.
 It is all about taking advantage of these opportunities and hitting new channels.

-Why do you think the bulk wine market is so important to deserve its own two day conference?
+Why do you think the bulk wine market is so important to deserve its own two-day conference?

 The timing of the show is very important.
-The show is the ONLY one of its kind where bulk wine, bulk spirits and private label business will happen.
+The show is the ONLY one of its kind where bulk wine, bulk spirits, and private label business will happen.
 We wanted to create a show that encourages bulk providers to do business openly.
-For many of the top reasons, bulk trade has been in the grey area.
+For many of the top reasons, bulk trade has been in the gray area.
 We want to clarify a lot of myths, we want to share case studies of wineries that have their own brands and at the same time develop private label brands for their own customers.

 If you don’t do it, someone else will, it’s as simple as that.
-The conference topics will help wineries and distilleries understand how they can optimise their wineries by offering such verticals, it will also show buyers what to look for in their supply partners and it will educate the trade on myths about bulk wine and spirits.
+The conference topics will help wineries and distilleries understand how they can optimize their wineries by offering such verticals, it will also show buyers what to look for in their supply partners and it will educate the trade on myths about bulk wine and spirits.

 What issues will be covered in London?